Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Introduction

-When $X$ is a compact spin odd-dimensional manifold with boundary $Y=\partial X$, in analogy to the Baum-Douglas Toeplitz index, a selfadjoint operator is needed in the construction.
-Let $P_{>0}$ be the orthogonal projection from $L^2(S)$ to the positive spectrum of $D_Y$, together with the choice of a Lagrangian subspace $\cL$ of $\ker D_Y$.
+When $X$ is a compact spin odd-dimensional manifold with boundary $Y=\partial X$, in analogy to the Baum-Douglas Toeplitz index, a self-adjoint operator is needed in the construction.
+Let $P_{>0}$ be the orthogonal projection from $L^2(S\otimes E|_{Y})$ to the positive spectrum of $D_Y$, together with the choice of a Lagrangian subspace $\cL$ of $\ker D_Y$.
 Then, the twisted Dirac operator $D_E,$ endowed with the \textit{modified} boundary condition $P(\cL):=P_{>0}+P_{\cL},$ becomes a self-adjoint operator.
-Assume $\cL$ is fixed and write $P^\partial =P^\partial(\cL).$ The Toeplitz index is calculated by Douglas-Wojciechowski \cite{douglas1991adiabatic} when $g|_{\partial X}$ is trivial and by Dai-Zhang \cite{dai2006index} in general:
+Assume $\cL$ is fixed and write $P^\partial =P(\cL).$ The Toeplitz index is calculated by Douglas-Wojciechowski \cite{douglas1991adiabatic} when $g|_{\partial X}$ is trivial and by Dai-Zhang \cite[Theorem 2.3]{dai2006index} in general:

-where $X^-$ corresponds to the part of the manifold with deleted cylinder, $\overline{\eta}_{DZ}$ is the reduced Dai-Zhang $\eta$-invariant, and $\tau_{\mu}$ is the Maslov triple index in the sense of Kirk-Lesch \cite{kirk2000eta}.
+where $X^-$ corresponds to the part of the manifold with deleted cylinder, $\cP_{X^-}$ is the corresponding Calder\'on projection, $\overline{\eta}_{DZ}$ is the reduced Dai-Zhang $\eta$-invariant defined in \cite[Definition 2.2]{dai2006index}, and $\tau_{\mu}$ is the Maslov triple index in the sense of Kirk-Lesch \cite{kirk2000eta}.

-In this paper, we consider the equivariant version of the APS index theorem for an odd-dimensional manifold with even-dimensional boundary, following closely the method developed by Dai-Zhang.
-Let $H$ be a compact group of isometries of $X$ preserving the boundary $Y=\partial X$.
+In this paper, we establish the equivariant version of the Dai-Zhang Toeplitz index theorem for an odd-dimensional manifold with even-dimensional boundary, following closely the method developed in \cite{dai2006index}.
+Let $H$ be a compact group of isometries of $X$ preserving its spin structure, as well as that of the boundary $Y=\partial X$.
 For each $h\in H$, we obtain an equivariant index formula

-where $\overline{\eta}_h(Y, g)$ is the reduced equivariant Dai-Zhang $\eta$-invariant and $\tau^h_{\mu}$ is the equivariant Maslov triple developed in \cite[Section 6]{limwang2}.
+where $X^h$ is the fixed point submanifold of $X;$ $\ind_h$ is the equivariant analytic index \eqref{eq:equivind}; $\overline{\eta}_h(Y, g)$ is the reduced equivariant Dai-Zhang $\eta$-invariant; and $\tau^h_{\mu}$ is the equivariant Maslov triple developed in \cite[Section 6]{limwang2}.
 This is the main result (Theorem \ref{mainthm}) of our paper, which is a generalisation of the equivariant Toeplitz index theorem from closed manifolds (cf. \cite{fang2005equivariant}) to manifolds with boundary.
 The equivariant Toeplitz index is in fact given by the equivariant spectral flow from $D^E_{P^{\partial}}$ to $g^{-1}D^E_{gP^{\partial}g^{-1}}g$.
-To solve the complication caused by the disagreement of the boundary condition of the two operators, we use the idea of Dai-Zhang by introducing an intermediate operator $D^{\psi, g}$ which agrees with $D^E_{P^{\partial}}$ on the boundary and with $g^{-1}D^E_{gP^{\partial}g^{-1}}g$ on the interior.
-See Figure~\ref{Fugure1} for an illustration.
+We adopt the approach developed by Dai-Zhang in \cite{dai2006index} by introducing an intermediate operator $D^{\psi, g}$ which agrees with $D^E_{P^{\partial}}$ on the boundary and with $g^{-1}D^E_{gP^{\partial}g^{-1}}g$ on the interior.